 Can dogs drink milk?

-While milk is full of healthy nutrients like calcium and protein, it’s actually not a good choice for your dog.
-Most dogs are lactose intolerant, meaning that milk can upset their digestive system and make them feel quite poorly – leaving you with some messes to clean up.
-Not all dogs will have this reaction straight away, and it can vary from dog to dog how much milk will upset their stomach.
+Milk can upset their digestive system and make your dog feel quite poorly – leaving you with the mess to clean up.
+Not all dogs drinking milk will have this reaction straight away, and it can vary from dog to dog how much will upset their stomach.
 The best advice is to err on the side of caution and simply not give them any.

 Can dogs drink tea or coffee?